-- As of 2017, WATER coordinates outreach with 20 regional entities, 12 of which are TMDL area communities. - 5 TMDL area entities were involved in the original development of the North Texas Grease Abatement Council. - Since 2014, the WATER Holiday Grease Round-Up event has collected and diverted 9,130 gallons of grease from going down the drain (Figure 5). - The June 2016 Restaurant & Grease Interceptor/Trap Inspections workshop provided classroom and field training opportunities to 47 municipal and public entity staff. - The Holiday Grease Round-Up outreach campaign utilizes social media, utility bill inserts, website banners, and press releases to advertise the round-up with consistent, regional messaging (Figure 6).
+- As of 2018, WATER coordinates outreach with 33 regional entities, 11 of which are TMDL area communities. - 5 TMDL area entities were involved in the original development of the North Texas Grease Abatement Council. - Since 2014, the WATER Holiday Grease Round-Up event has collected and diverted approximately 10,600 gallons of grease from going down the drain (Figure 5). - The Holiday Grease Round-Up outreach campaign utilizes social media, utility bill inserts, website banners, and press releases to advertise the round-up with consistent, regional messaging (Figure 6).
 The round-up provides residents the opportunity to recycle their grease for free at convenient drop off locations throughout the participating cities.
-Additionally, Dallas County Schools partners with several participating communities to process the event's collected grease into biodiesel to power school buses.